Ugŏ of Old Chosŏn

 Ugŏ (died 108 BC) was the last king of Wiman Chosŏn, the last remnant of Gojoseon.
 He was a grandson of Wi Man.

-Ugŏ was killed by an assassin sent by a faction advocating surrender.
+Ugŏ was killed by an assassin sent by a faction advocating surrender against invading Han forces.
 Even after the death of Ugŏ, Gojoseon resisted the Han forces until 108 BC but lost and the Four Commanderies of Han were then set up.